junhual8136/apcsa-freedom-project/prep/plan.md

   - [x] Webpage to collect input from user (deadline: 4/15)
   - [ ] Webpage to display "yes, but a ___ can't" or "no, but a ___ can" (deadline: 5/1)
 - [x] Back-end
-  - [x] Use regex to test whether or not the word can go through the GGD (deadline: 3/1)
+  - [x] Use regex to test whether the word can go through the GGD (deadline: 3/1)
   - [x] Use the Twinword API to find related words (deadline: 3/15)
     - [ ] Iterate through the words until an opposite example can be found (deadline: 4/1)